OsainAbitia/100DaysOfCode/day-33-ISS-tracker/README.md

 Run the script.
 It will keep running and checking every 60 seconds for new updates to notify you when the ISS is above you.
 Once the script is running press `Ctrl + C` to stop its execution.

+## What you can learn here

+- API Calls

 ### API credits

 - ISS tracker: http://api.open-notify.org